 - You (and your spouse, if married) did not own any other main home in the District of Columbia during the 1-year period ending on the date of purchase.

-Income restrictions and other qualifications may apply.
+Income restrictions (see below) and other qualifications may apply.
 You must file the federal form 1040 to claim this credit.
 For more information, contact the Internal Revenue Service at (800) 829-1040 or visit the local IRS Taxpayer Assistance Center located at 500 North Capitol Street, NW, Washington, DC.

 Historic Properties Program

 For information on special District programs for historic real properties, please contact:

 This benefit reduces your real property's assessed value by $84,000 prior to computing the yearly tax liability.